 However, in early 2015 the city proposed a revised draft that is in many respects even more favorable to the billboard industry.
 That is now open for public comment.

 TAKE ACTION: STOP CONSTRUCTION OF NEW BILLBOARDS IN DC!
-Send your comments to publicspace.policy@dc.gov by May 13, 2015
+Send your comments by JULY 13, 2015 to publicspace.policy@dc.gov